UV and sunglasses: How to protect your eyes

 You probably know that too much exposure to the sun's ultraviolet (UV) rays can cause sunburn and skin cancer.
 But did you know UV also can harm your eyes?

 To protect your eyes from harmful solar radiation, you should wear sunglasses that block 100 percent UV whenever you are outdoors in daylight.
 Your eyes need protection even on cloudy days because the sun's damaging UV rays can penetrate cloud cover.

-Frames with a close-fitting wraparound style provide the best protection because they limit how much stray sunlight reaches your eyes from above and beyond the periphery of your sunglass lenses.
+Sunglass frames with a close-fitting wraparound style provide the best protection because they limit how much sunlight reaches your eyes from all sides.

-- UVC rays.
-These are the highest-energy UV rays and potentially could be the most harmful to your eyes and skin.
+These are the highest energy UV rays and potentially could be the most harmful to your eyes and skin.
 Fortunately, the atmosphere's ozone layer blocks virtually all UVC rays.

-- UVB rays.
-These have slightly longer wavelengths (280-315 nm) and lower energy than UVC rays.
-These rays are filtered partially by the ozone layer, but some still reach the earth's surface.
+UVB rays have slightly longer wavelengths (280-315 nm) and lower energy than UVC rays.
+These rays are filtered partially by the ozone layer, but some still reach the Earth's surface.

 In low doses, UVB radiation stimulates the production of melanin (a skin pigment), causing the skin to darken, creating a suntan.